 02 of 05

 Used for flavor, raspberry leaves also add some body to the smoking mixture.
-It was the next largest amount of herb that was added to the smoking mixture.
+It is usually the next largest amount of herb that is added to a smoking mixture.

-If you're quitting smoking, you may find that you need much more red raspberry leaves in the beginning.
-Eventually, you can try scaling back this ingredient as it became easier to smoke less.
+If you are quitting smoking, you may find that you need much more red raspberry leaves in the beginning.
+Eventually, you can try scaling back this ingredient as it becomes easier to smoke less.

-Use dried leaves that are thoroughly dried and lightly spritzed with water to refresh them a bit.
-Remember, herbs that are too dried out tasted harsh and will not be enjoyable, but raspberry leaves need to be dried completely before use.
+Use dried leaves that are thoroughly dried and lightly spritzed with water to refresh them.
+Herbs that are too dried out taste harsh and will not be enjoyable.
 The remedy is a light misting with water and allow the leaves to absorb just a bit.

 When making a smoking mixture, hand-tear the raspberry leaves.
 This produces a larger piece that can be better blended into the mixture.

 03 of 05